Transient Elasticity -- A Unifying Framework for Thixotropy, Polymers, and Granular Media: Appendices

-The papers~\cite{polymer-1,polymer-3,polymer-5} show that TE is well capable of accounting for many polymer effects.
-Starting from a general fourth-order expansion of the elastic energy, the first of~\cite{polymer-5} considers shear and elongational flow, both stationary and oscillating, also their relaxation and onset.
-And it considers the Weissenberg effect and the surface curvature for the flow down a slightly tilted channel.
-The second of~\cite{polymer-5} starts from a postulated energy valid to any order of the elastic strain, to consider viscosity overshoot near the onset of shear flow, the onset of elongational flows in situations for which there is no stationary solution as well as shear thinning and normal stress differences for a large range of shear rates.
-In addition, we analyze how well our model accounts for empirical relations such as the Cox-Merz rule, the Yamamoto relation, and Gleißle’s mirror relations.
+The papers~\cite{polymer-1,polymer-1a,polymer-3,polymer-5,polymer-5a} show that TE is well capable of accounting for many polymer effects.
+More specifically, the paper~\cite{polymer-5a} starts from a general fourth-order expansion of the elastic energy to consider shear and elongational flows, both stationary and oscillating, also their relaxation and onset, including the Weissenberg effect and the surface curvature for the flow down a slightly tilted channel.
+The paper~\cite{polymer-5} starts from a postulated energy, valid to any order of the elastic strain, to consider the behavior of the apparent viscosity near the onset of shear and elongational flows, including shear thinning and normal stress differences for a large range of shear rates.
+In addition, TE accounts for empirical relations such as the Cox-Merz rule, the Yamamoto relation, and Gleißle’s mirror relations.

-The papers~\cite{granL1,granL2,granL3,exp21, exp31,exp32,exp4,exp9,exp92,exp11} and references therein capture many granular phenomena, especially~\cite{exp11}.
+The papers~\cite{granL1,granL2,granL3,exp21, exp31,exp32,exp4,exp9,exp92,exp11} capture many granular phenomena, see especially~\cite{exp11}.
 Simple, frequently analytic solutions are related to classic observations at different shear rates, including: (i)~static stress distribution, clogging; (ii)~elastoplastic motion: loading and unloading, approach to the critical state, angle of stability and repose; (iii)~rapid dense flow: the $\mu$-rheology, Bagnold scaling and the stress minimum; (iv)~elastic waves, compaction, wide and narrow shear band.
-Less conventional experiments have also been considered: shear jamming, creep flow, visco-elastic behavior and non-local fluidization---with all these phenomena ordered, related, explained and accounted for.
+Less conventional experiments have also been considered: shear jamming, creep flow, visco-elastic behavior and non-local fluidization.
+All these phenomena are ordered, related, explained and accounted for employing TE.